Gradient boosting: Stochastic gradient boosting

 Soon after the introduction of gradient boosting, Friedman proposed a minor modification to the algorithm, motivated by Breiman's bootstrap aggregation ("bagging") method.
 Specifically, he proposed that at each iteration of the algorithm, a base learner should be fit on a subsample of the training set drawn at random without replacement.
 Friedman observed a substantial improvement in gradient boosting's accuracy with this modification.

 Subsample size is some constant fraction $f$ of the size of the training set.
 When $f = 1$, the algorithm is deterministic and identical to the one described above.
 Smaller values of $f$ introduce randomness into the algorithm and help prevent overfitting, acting as a kind of regularization.
 The algorithm also becomes faster, because regression trees have to be fit to smaller datasets at each iteration.
 Friedman obtained that $0.5 \leq f \leq 0.8$ leads to good results for small and moderate sized training sets.
 Therefore, $f$ is typically set to 0.5, meaning that one half of the training set is used to build each base learner.

 Also, like in bagging, subsampling allows one to define an out-of-bag error of the prediction performance improvement by evaluating predictions on those observations which were not used in the building of the next base learner.
 Out-of-bag estimates help avoid the need for an independent validation dataset, but often underestimate actual performance improvement and the optimal number of iterations.

 Number of observations in leaves

 Gradient tree boosting implementations often also use regularization by limiting the minimum number of observations in trees' terminal nodes.
 It is used in the tree building process by ignoring any splits that lead to nodes containing fewer than this number of training set instances.

 Imposing this limit helps to reduce variance in predictions at leaves.

-Penalize complexity of tree
+Complexity penalty

-Another useful regularization techniques for gradient boosted trees is to penalize model complexity of the learned model.
-The model complexity can be defined as the proportional number of leaves in the learned trees.
+Another useful regularization technique for gradient boosted model is to penalize its complexity.
+For gradient boosted trees, model complexity can be defined as the proportional number of leaves in the trees.
 The joint optimization of loss and model complexity corresponds to a post-pruning algorithm to remove branches that fail to reduce the loss by a threshold.

-Other kinds of regularization such as an $\ell_2$ penalty on the leaf values can also be added to avoid overfitting.
+Other kinds of regularization such as an $\ell_2$ penalty on the leaf values can also be used to avoid overfitting.